Eddy Sidra

-Eduard Mahir Sidra (born February 20, 1989 in Khartoum) is a Canadian soccer player.
+Eduard Mahir Sidra (born February 20, 1989, in Khartoum) is a Canadian soccer player.
 He is an attacking defender who often plays on the right side.
 He married Marie Gilada-Sidra on November 11, 2017.

 Career

 Eddy Sidra is now an Optometrist working in Dallas.

 Club

 Sidra began his career at the Green & Gold Soccer Academy of the University of Alberta for the Alberta Golden Bears in 2006.
 In October 2007 he had a trial with Energie Cottbus and signed later an amateur contract with them.
 Sidra played in his first season nineteen games for Energie Cottbus in the A-Junioren Bundesliga Season 2007–08 and in his second season fourteen in the Regionalliga Nord for Energie Cottbus II.

-On January 28, 2011 Toronto FC of Major League Soccer verified that Sidra was one of three Canadian National team trialists that were traveling to Turkey for preseason camp.
+On January 28, 2011 Toronto FC of Major League Soccer verified that Sidra was one of three Canada national team trialists that were traveling to Turkey for preseason camp.
 David Monsalve and midfielder Gianluca Zavarise were also on trial.

 On April 2, 2011 FC Edmonton of the new North American Soccer League announced they had signed Sidra en route to their pre-season tour in Phoenix, Arizona.

-The club released Sidra on October 12, 2011 after the conclusion of the 2011 season.
+The club released Sidra on October 12, 2011, after the conclusion of the 2011 season.